Stucco Painting12 min read

 Can I paint over old stucco paint?

 Yes, but only if the existing coating is soundly adhered and not chalking or peeling.
 Perform a simple adhesion test: apply duct tape and pull firmly.
 If paint comes off, the surface needs to be scraped and primed.
 For heavily chalking surfaces, a power wash followed by a primer is essential.
 Never paint over peeling paint—it will fail within months.
+If the old paint is oil-based, you must use a bonding primer before applying a water-based topcoat.
+Consulting a professional is recommended if you're unsure.

 What type of paint is best for stucco?